WorldVistA/docker-vista/README.md

 install a MUMPS environment, execute tasks to gather data, generate HTML pages, and finally set up a web server on the container to display the data.
 The scripts are designed to take and process a M[UMPS] system that is supplied by the user in one of two formats.

+### Tagging an image to upload to Docker Hub
+First, you need to login to Docker Hub using the command ``docker login``.

+MAKE SURE THAT WHAT YOU PUSH IS OPEN SOURCE CODE.
+Docker Hub is a public resource.
+There are enterprise versions of Docker Hub; we are providing intructions for that here.

+Then you need to tag your image.
+First find the image ID using ``docker images``.
+For example,

+  REPOSITORY           TAG                 IMAGE ID            CREATED             SIZE wv                   latest              4d088aa275ff        13 hours ago        6.06GB vehu                 latest              ed6175534a1c        20 hours ago        4.29GB vxvista              latest              3866735fcfc0        21 hours ago        2.96GB
+  cachevista           latest              071386cb0e80        46 hours ago        15.4GB
+  centos               latest              75835a67d134        11 days ago         200MB
+  osehra/osehravista   latest              8d58b9b985d7        5 weeks ago         4.63GB
+  hello-world          latest              e38bc07ac18e        6 months ago        1.85kB

+So, if we want to push ``wv`` up, then we need to use the image ID ``4d088aa275ff`` using our username on dockerhub plus the name of the image.
+If your username on Docker Hub is ``boo``, then you need to tag your image as follows:

+  docker tag 4d088aa275ff boo/wv

+If you plan to have more than one version of your images, you can use ``:`` after the tag name.
+Not using a ``:`` automatically applies the version ``latest``.
+For example,

+  docker tag 4d088aa275ff boo/wv:v3

+... to deploy v3.

+The last step is pushing to Docker Hub.
+To push the ``latest`` version, just do this:

+  docker push boo/wv

+To push a specific version, you need to put the ``:``.

+  docker push boo/wv:v3

+The push will take a long time depending on how fast your upload speed is.
+VistA images are around 4GB big when uploaded; 1GB big when downloaded (as they are downloaded gzipped).

 #### Files needed for building